Ryan McMahon Player Props: Rockies vs. Marlins

-On Wednesday, Ryan McMahon (.350 on-base percentage in past 10 games, 60 points above season-long percentage) and the Colorado Rockies face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
-First pitch is at 8:40 PM ET.
+Ryan McMahon -- with a slugging percentage of .294 in his past 10 games, including no home runs) -- will be in action for the Colorado Rockies versus the Miami Marlins, with Braxton Garrett on the hill, on May 25 at 3:10 PM ET.

-In his last game he had a hitless showing (0-for-3 with an RBI) against the Marlins.
+In his last game he had a hitless showing (0-for-3) against the Marlins.

 Ryan McMahon Game Info & Props vs. the Marlins